Active inference lecture notes

 A good way to learn something is to try to explain it to somebody else.
 This is the essence of the Feynman method of learning [5].
 I believe Feynman suggested that the “somebody” should be a six-year old.

-I have in the same vein found that turning thoughts into text (and LaTeX-formulas) and then reading it back to see if it makes sense is a useful tool for structuring thoughts and ideas [6].
-I therefore from time to time put tentative insights into writings in this blog for myself and the world to review.
+I have in the same vein found that turning thoughts into text (and the odd LaTeX-formula) and then reading it back to see if it makes sense, is a useful tool for structuring thoughts and ideas [6].
+I therefore from time to time put tentative insights into writing in this blog for myself and the world to review.

 What clearly you cannot say, you do not know;